 It’s been a month since my last big pregnancy update at 20 weeks, so I thought I’d fill you in on what has changed since then.
 The overall takeaway?
 I’m feeling much better, and more like myself, but my body is changing at a rapid pace.
 We have a pediatrician, I met with my doula to start talking about our birth plan, and the nursery design is officially underway.
-A lot has happened in the last month!
+A lot has happened in the last month so I want to loop you in on what I’m experiencing at my 24 weeks of pregnancy.

-Every day, it seems like I feel something new, but it’s easier to roll with the punches when I’m not exhausted and nauseous anymore.
+Every day, it seems like I feel something new.
+At 24 weeks of pregnancy, it’s easier to roll with the punches when I’m not exhausted and nauseous anymore.

 Pregnancy Brain: I forget things… all the time!
 For example, I didn’t realize my shirt was on backwards in this post until I uploaded all of the photos.
 I’ve also left my car windows open in the driveway overnight, forgotten laundry in the dryer for days, walked into a room only to forget why I’m there, and often can’t think of the word I’m looking for.
-Pregnancy brain is real, but you kind of just have to laugh it off.
+Pregnancy brain (especially 24 weeks of pregnancy brain) is real, but you kind of just have to laugh it off.

 Abdominal Pain: I was warned by friends that I’d start getting inevitable aches and pains.
 I’ve been lucky to have no back pain (yet) but I get abdominal pain daily.
 It feels almost like cramps, but not as bad.
 It’s not terrible, but it definitely scared me at first because I wasn’t sure what was going on.
 My doctor assured me that it’s just my organs moving around and my muscles stretching, so I’m not freaked out by it anymore.